SBU-BMI/SegmentationLoader/README.md

 Currently, source is set to `./data`

 If your network name should change (<u>Hint:</u> it shouldn't!) then change `networks` as well.

-### Note
-This application is based on the premise that the folder name is the same as the SVS file name.  ie. TCGA-XX-XXXX-XXX-XX-XXX.svs should be what goes into the manifest under "segmentdir".
-This project is a work in progress.